dajofrey/Netzhaut/README.md

 The project is currently in the **experimental** phase and thus not usable.

-The documentation for this project, apart from code-documentation, is fully contained in this document.
+The documentation for this project is fully contained in this README.

 ## Contents